Tuas Depot: Integration of bus terminal

 Tuas Bus Terminal was moved to a site on the roof of Tuas MRT Depot, adjacent to Tuas Link station, and opened on 7 October 2017.

 The area designated for the proposed bus terminal is approximately 10,000 sq metres which is accessible via a ramp connecting directly to Tuas West Drive or another ramp structure connecting to Tuas Link 4.

-The bus terminal has a naturally ventilated concourse area with facilities such as two passenger service offices, two separate Offices for main and secondary operators.
+The bus terminal has a naturally ventilated concourse area with facilities such as two passenger service offices, and two separate offices for main and secondary operators.
 The terminal is also staff friendly, with an administrative office, a staff lounge, designated staff toilets, a canteen and other rooms.
 Passenger elevators connect the ground level to the bus terminal.
-It is also accessible, having priority queues for the elderly and disabled, and has barrier free toilets.
+It is accessible, having priority queues for the elderly and disabled, and barrier free toilets.

-For security reasons, the bus terminal, including its driveways and bus parking area is intended to be fully lockable and secured against illegal entry after operation hours and is intended to be maintained as a restricted and controlled area with no access by unauthorized personnel.